Project-MONAI/VLM/m3/train/readme.md

-# Training Recipe For M3
+# Quickstart Guide: Training Recipe For M3

 The M3-VILA is based on [VILA-v1.5](https://github.com/NVlabs/VILA).